-There is no

-There is no effective

-Existing capacity/resources to enforce the legal framework.

-legal framework. capacity/resources to enforce the legal framework could be strengthened.
+There is no legal framework.
+There is no effective capacity/resources to enforce the legal framework.
+Existing capacity/resources to enforce the legal framework could be strengthened.
 Existing capacity/resources to enforce the legal framework are adequate.

-5.7.1.1 Culture × 5.7.1.2 Nature ×
+5.7.1.1 Culture ×

+5.7.1.2 Nature ×
-5.8.
-Comments on the enforcement of the legal framework

-5.8.1 - Please comment on particular problems of enforcement

-Nil.

-5.9.
-Policies giving cultural and natural heritage a function in the life of communities

-5.9.1 - How effectively do the State Party's policies give cultural and natural heritage a function in the life of communities?
+- 5.8.
+Comments on the enforcement of the legal framework - 5.8.1 Please comment on particular problems of enforcement - 5.9.
+Policies giving cultural and natural heritage a function in the life of communities - 5.9.1 How effectively do the State Party's policies give cultural and natural heritage a function in the life of communities?

 Culture Nature There are no specific policies to give heritage a function in the life of communities.
-There are no specific policies to give heritage a function in the life of communities but this is being achieved on an ad hoc basis.
-There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation.
-There are specific policies to give heritage a function in the life of communities that are effectively implemented. × ×
+There are no specific policies to give heritage a function in the life of communities but this is being achieved on an ad hoc basis .
+There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation. × There are specific policies to give heritage a function in the life of communities that are effectively implemented.

-5.10.
-Examples of specific policies giving heritage a function in the life of communities

-5.10.1 - Please provide examples of specific policies that give heritage a function in the life of communities Australian Heritage Strategy (2015).
+- 5.10.
+Examples of specific policies giving heritage a function in the life of communities - 5.10.1 Please provide examples of specific policies that give heritage a function in the life of communities cultural programmes for young men and women - 5.11.

-5.11.
 Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies